planetis-m/fuzz-experiments/tasks.md

 - [X] Write more fuzz targets (3/3) (2h)
 - [X] See if hashing the seq and comparing with an old hash improves performance (solved differently).
 (1.25h) 14/8
 - [X] Spent time investigating why I can't reproduce results from 2days ago.
 (0.75h) 14/8
+- [X] Check percentage of duplicate mutations produced by the graph mutator.
+(0.25) 15/8

 TODO
 ====